Afterster/videojs-vlc/README.md

 Video.js VLC Tech plug-in

-A Video.js tech plugin that add VLC fallback.
+A Video.js tech plugin that add VLC Media Player fallback.

 ## Getting Started

+VLC Web Plugin must be installed on the browser to work.

 Once you've added the plugin script to your page, you can use it with any supported video:
  * Include JavaScript files